IBM System/370 Model 115: Software

 The operating system for the Model 115 was either DOS/360 or DOS/VS. DOS/VS supported a single address space of 16,777,216 (16 MB) of virtual storage.
 This address space could be divided up into up to five partitions.
-The system could run all software written for System/370 (as long as memory and device requirements were met) Language processors included Assembler, RPG II, COBOL, FORTRAN and PL/I.
+The system could run all software written for System/370 (as long as memory and device requirements were met) Language processors included Assembler, APL, RPG II, COBOL, FORTRAN and PL/I.